sharjeel65/blockchain_healthcare_ms/README.md

-A decentralised voting system using blockchain smart contracts.
+A secure and auditable heathcare records management system using blockchain smart contracts.
 Part of the Project Based Learning module of the Advanced Internet Computing course at the TUHH, SoSe, 2024.